AusLink

 AusLink is a former Government of Australia land transport funding program, that operated between June 2004 and 2009.
-The former program was administered by the former Department of Transport and Regional Services.
+The former program was administered by the former Department of Transport & Regional Services.
 In 2009, the program was replaced with the Nation Building Program under the Nation Building Program (National Land Transport) Act 2009.
-The Nation Building Program was administered by the Department of Infrastructure and Transport and that program was replaced by The National Land Transport Network, as determined by the Minister for Infrastructure and Regional Development under the National Land Transport Act 2014.
+The Nation Building Program was administered by the Department of Infrastructure & Transport and that program was replaced by The National Land Transport Network, as determined by the Minister for Infrastructure & Regional Development under the National Land Transport Act 2014.

 Legislative Framework

 AusLink was administered under the AusLink (National Land Transport) Act 2005, until the 2005 legislation was superseded by the Infrastructure Australia Act 2008, the Nation Building and Jobs Plan (State Infrastructure Delivery) Act 2009, the Nation-building Funds Act 2008 and the Nation Building Program (National Land Transport) Act 2009.